Kluvens/Computer-Science/Networking/transport-layer.md

 - TCP header (20 bytes)
 - TCP packet
 - IP packet: no bigger than Max Transmission Unit (MTU)
-- TCP Data/Segment: no more than max segment size (MSS)
+- MSS means the maximum size of TCP payload
 - MSS = MTU - IP Header - TCP header
+- The overall TCP segment can be greater than MSS

 TCP overview:
 - point-to-point